auth0/docs/articles/private-cloud/custom-domain-migration.md

 * A new DNS domain dedicated to the Custom Domain's origin server hostname.
 This could be a subdomain of your existing Auth0 Domain (i.e., if your domain name is `*.auth.mydomain.com`, the new subdomain would be `*.cd.auth.mydomain.com`).
 * A wildcard public SSL certificate for the new DNS domain.
 * A layer 4 network load balancer.
-This could be the existing one used by your PSaaS deployment.
+This could be the existing one used by your Private Cloud deployment.
 Please note that if you are using a layer 7 load balancer, you **must** add a layer 4 load balancer.
 * A DNS record pointing to the layer 4 load balancer.

 ## Migration

-Current Private SaaS customers using the existing PSaaS Custom Domains functionality **must migrate to the Auth0 Custom Domains** feature to fully benefit from the features available.
+Current Private Cloud customers using the existing Private Cloud Custom Domains functionality **must migrate to the Auth0 Custom Domains** feature to fully benefit from the features available.

 ## Migration process